-4.1.1.1 Why Longer Passwords?
+2.1.1.1 Why Longer Passwords?

 Passwords used to access VA systems must be at least 8 characters long because longer passwords are stronger, and thus, harder to guess than shorter ones.
+While VistA currently supports 8-character passwords (Verify codes), current security policy recommends that a minimum of 15 characters be used.
+This policy will be enforced in a future VistA Kernel patch.